shaussler/TheoreticalUniverse/theoretical_universe/index.rst

 Theoretical Universe
 ====================

-This series was initially conceived as a set of short, independent articles.
+This serie was initially conceived as a set of short, independent articles.
 However, it has expanded beyond my initial expectation.
 It all begins with the derivation of the electromagnetic field tensor from Maxwell's equations of 1865, a process straightforward for those with a grasp of vector calculus and